ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 {:.center}
 ![Yaru Themes](/images/blog/jammy/yaru-themes.png)
-**Yaru Themes in Ubuntu MATE 22.04**
+**Yaru Themes in Ubuntu MATE 22.04 LTS**

-Ubuntu MATE 22.04 ships with all the Yaru themes, including our own *"chelsea cucumber"* version 🥒 The legacy Ambiant/Radiant themes are no longer installed by default and neither are the stock MATE Desktop themes.
+Ubuntu MATE 22.04 LTS ships with all the Yaru themes, including our own *"chelsea cucumber"* version 🥒 The legacy Ambiant/Radiant themes are no longer installed by default and neither are the stock MATE Desktop themes.
 We've added an **automatic settings migration** to transition users who upgrade to an